dancespiele/spielcrypto_worker/README.md

 ## License
 Dancespiele Worker is [LICENSE PARITY](LICENSE-PARITY.md) and [LICENSE PATRON](LICENSE-PATRON.md) licensed.
 If you need a comercial license sponsor to Dancespiele in the right tier or contact to `spielcrypto@gmail.com`

+**Warning:** Each functionality has unit test to avoid bugs however the author of this app is not responsible for all the issues and losses that can happen using it.
+Please, read the licenses.